TimothyStiles/sponsors/tiers.md

     * Early access to content like tutorials, videos, swag, and kits
     * I'll follow you on social media and publicly thank you for your support via twitter

-## The Freelancer <!---$99 -->
+## The Agent <!---$99 -->

 You might be a solo dev that uses software I work on.
-You might maintain an app or two for yourself or a few clients.
+You might maintain an app or two for yourself or a few clients or maybe you're looking to invest in someone who does.
 You make decent money, but you're not rolling in it.
 Show some love.

 ### Perks